sylvesterlau/Any-App-Finder/README.md

-# Any App Finder V2.0 beta
+# Any App Finder V2.0

 A Figma plugin to search and insert app icons and meta data from the App Store.